 1. Spaide RF, Klancnik Jr JM, Cooney, MJ.
 Retinal Vascular Layers Imaged by Fluorescein Angiography and Optical Coherence Tomography Angiography.
 JAMA Ophthalmol.
 2015;133(1):45-50.
 Published online October 09, 2014.

-Trust the system that has been installed in more practices worldwide and featured in more peer-reviewed publications than any other OCTA technology.
+The AngioVue Imaging System has been installed in more practices worldwide and featured in more peer-reviewed publications than any other OCTA technology.
 With Optovue, you can trust you're partnering with a company committed to industry-leading clinical education, technical support and product innovation.

 The AngioVue Imaging System uses the proprietary SSADA algorithm to produce stunningly detailed images and to minimize scan acquisition time.
 Optovue's exclusive Motion Correction Technology (MCT™) reduces motion artifact to give you ultra-high resolution images, even in the choroid.